augcog/OpenARK/documentation/Jetson-NX-build-instructions.md

 ```
 Again, -j4 may be replaced with any number of threads.

-## Eigen Hack for OpenARK Ubuntu Version.
+## Eigen Hack for OpenARK Ubuntu and Jetson NX.
 The following sections directly have Eigen as a depenendency:
 1. Ceres 1.14.0
 2. OpenGV
 3. Okvis
 4. OpenARK Ubuntu.

-In order to get Eigen working for OpenARK Ubuntu, the following lines of code must be added into the top level CMakesList.txt:
+In order to get Eigen working for OpenARK Ubuntu and Jetson NX, the following lines of code must be added into the top level CMakesList.txt:
 ```
 add_definitions(-DEIGEN_DONT_ALIGN=1)
 add_definitions(-DEIGEN_DONT_VECTORIZE=1)
 ```
 This will disable alignment as well as force the compiler to use c++17 standard.

 When it comes to OpenARK, make sure that the EIGEN_HACK option is ON.
+This will apply the same Eigen hack above.
 `option( EIGEN_HACK "EIGEN_HACK" ON)`

 Now run the CMake instructions to build each library.